Orzee777/ProjectH/README.md

 - Copyright symbol © or (C).
 (C) works in all browsers while © does not work in Edge
 - hide page suffix (\*.html)
+- Achievements
+- stats (only keeping track of visits and rounds)

 ## Working Features:
 - encryption `encrypt.js`